 • The grounds for the divorce,

-• Spousal support (alimony),
+• Spousal support (if applicable),

 • The amount of child support, and